bhavinparekh/automation_test/README.md

 ## Run Scripts

-#### 1.Setup a script that opens the webpage you generated in Test 1 on multiple chrome and Firefox browsers.
+#### 1.Set up a script that opens the webpage you generated in Test 1 on multiple chrome and Firefox browsers.
-Note: Open New terminal
+Note: Open new in terminal
 ```bash
 cd automation_test
 python3 selenium_scripts/test1.py